Egon370/kep-hack/README.md

 - Ramoose > Scramoose
 - Decilla > Gawhine
 - Magnetite > Magnemeld
-- Tricules > Plux (from various other people independently)
+- Tricules > Plux (from various other people independently, romanization of original name)
+- Buu > Igwoo (from MementoMartha)

 New Moves
 ====